 So much is happening, has happened in the last couple of months that I have had little time to get out and shoot much, edit or keep up with this blog.
-Here is all the news!
+Here is all the news on my photography journey!

 Everyday Genius of Your Artist’s Voice with Karen Hutton